-Many of us can spend years in our careers before we perfect what we do for a living.
+Many of us spend years in our careers before understanding which parts of the job really matter.
 But in sales, those lessons can come too late, costing you a big chunk of your paycheck.
-Many sales reps can go years or even decades before realizing they could have exceeded quota earlier and avoided unnecessary gray hairs.
+Sales reps go years, even decades, before realizing they could have exceeded quota earlier and avoided unnecessary gray hairs.

-We want to help make sales reps’ lives easier (Dooly was designed to help sales teams sell more while working less), so we’ve put together a list of five secret lessons that salespeople should learn and internalize as early as possible.
+But what if you could skip ahead to the part where sales is easier?
+Dooly was designed to help sales teams sell more while working less, so we’ve put together a list of five secret lessons that salespeople should learn and internalize as early as possible.
 While they won’t make you a top seller overnight, these secrets can help shift your mindset and make an otherwise stressful role a whole lot easier.

 Here are five secrets that many sales reps learn far too late in their careers:

 1. Self-belief is a lot more important than you might think

 Henry Ford once said, “Whether you believe you can, or believe you can’t, you’re right.”
 It’s a popular quote, and in sales, it’s absolutely true.
 The profession involves so much uncertainty and rejection that anyone who doesn’t truly believe they’re capable of rising to the top of their field doesn’t stand a chance.
 Sales reps not only need to believe in themselves, they need to understand that they need to believe in themselves.
 Sales is not just a game of numbers, it’s a mind-game too — an internal one.

 2. Customers care about benefits, not about features